Walnux/ArrowDocuments/hypervisor/MicroHypervisor.md

 # MicroHypervisor
 Arrow normally runs on Hypervisor at Cloud and Edge segments.
 Since Arrow is desgined to run the single task.
 The Hypervisor should be very small amd safe, and also can be configurable according to the task.
-Currently the Arrow technology is developed on Qemu which is not so samll, but it is very stable and a very good Hypervsor for developing.
+Currently the Arrow technology is developed on Qemu which is not so small, but it is very stable and a very good Hypervsor for developing.
 At same time the cutting edge Micro Hypervisor technologies are also being investigated by us. like:

 ## the Nemu(None emulation Hypervisror)